-The only two visas of interest to the tourist visting Russia are the Tourist visa, which is valid up to 30 days, or the Business Visa which has options up to 1 year, or for American citizens only, 3 years multiple entry.
+The only two visas of interest to the tourist visiting Russia are the Tourist visa, which is valid up to 30 days, or the Business Visa which has options up to 1 year, or for American citizens only, 3 years multiple entries.
 We will focus our discussion on Tourist and Business Visas.
 A traveler who wishes to visit Russia has several requirements to fulfill when applying for the visa.

 They will need to submit: